 Oil From Shale

 "Hmm.
 I guess there really isn't another alternative for this marker.
 That business is an eyesore and definitely takes away from the text.
 Nevada isn't particularly known for its oil, but whenever there was even the slightest refined, it certainly received attention.
 Attention.
 That's something this marker isn't receiving.
 Once you cross Mountain City Highway, traffic all but dies on Old US 40.
-Time to head in for the night." -- Journal Entry, May 2008
+Time to head in for the night." -- May 2009

 Along W. Idaho Street (Old US 40), 1 mile west of SR 225 -- Elko